Lo! Death has reared himself a throne

 Greg turned his eyes skyward to the thin strip of stars above.
 They twinkled, even through the haze of his smoke.
 He watched them for a moment, thinking.

-And it wasn't getting any easier with time.
+It wasn't getting any easier with time.

-He couldn't leave Darling sitting there in his car all night - as much as he wanted to.
+He couldn't leave Darling sitting in his car all night - as much as he wanted to.
 Luke would be waiting back at Scotland Yard to begin their assault on Mount Paperwork.
 Slinks - shapeshifters - were always a bloody nightmare.
-The sooner they got it started, the sooner he could go home.
+The sooner paperwork got started, the sooner he could go home.
 There was half a bottle of white wine waiting in his fridge.
 He'd put a box set on, drag his duvet to the sofa and smoke until the windows went opaque.

 It was as bright a prospect as he could hope for these days.

-Greg stopped, lifting it up from his side to listen.
+He stopped, lifting it up from his side to listen.
 Information - maps, times and weather conditions - scrolled lazily across the bright blue screen.

-It had sounded weirdly like a gasp.
+It had almost sounded like a gasp.

 Greg tapped the set, frowning.